Europe's fund expenses at a crossroads

-- The financial requirements of an aging population and the need to provide cost efficient pension solutions via well-governed, diversified, and risk managed collective investment schemes
+- The financial requirements of an ageing population and the need to provide cost efficient pension solutions via well-governed, diversified and risk managed collective investment schemes.

 In light of these opportunities, this report argues that the European fund industry should both control product expense and limit the cost of distribution.
 While the former will help unlock the investment potential of European savings (41 percent of European household wealth is still held in cash accounts), the latter will improve the competitiveness of investment funds against other financial instruments.

 In their constant aim to improve processing efficiency, market players should assess the opportunity to mutualize elements of the distribution supply chain, hence reducing costs against the highly efficient nature of other, more mature, asset classes.